rust-lang/rust/src/doc/rustc-dev-guide/src/ty.md

 figure out what the `ty::Ty` of everything is and we also check if the type of something is ambiguous.
 The `ty::Ty` is then used for type checking while making sure everything has the expected type.
 The [`astconv` module][astconv] is where the code responsible for converting a `rustc_hir::Ty` into a `ty::Ty` is located.
+The main routine used is `ast_ty_to_ty`.
 This occurs during the type-checking phase, but also in other parts of the compiler that want to ask questions like "what argument types does this function expect?"

 [astconv]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_hir_analysis/astconv/index.html